-- a) Frame the Town Centre with green linkages. - b) Bring the riparian corridor into the town centre, integrating the existing cemetery as part of a wider open space network. - c) Establish green thresholds to higher density residential and mixed-use areas. - d) Facilitate regional connections across Calderwood, including linking the Town Centre to the Village Centre.
+- a) Frame the Town Centre with green linkages. - b) Bring the riparian corridor into the town centre, and link with the existing cemetery surrounds as part of a wider open space network. - c) Establish green thresholds to higher density residential and mixed-use areas. - d) Facilitate regional connections across Calderwood Valley, including linking the Town Centre to the Village Centre.